kavindujayarathne/kavindujayarathne/README.md

 <h2>Hi there 👋</h2>

 <p>
-I'm `Kavindu` and I'm a Software Engineer from Sri Lanka. i would like to refer me as an explorer more than being labled as a specific developer role.
+I'm Kavindu, a Software Engineering undergraduate from Sri Lanka. i would like to refer me as an explorer more than being labled as a specific developer role.
 I would love to explore different kinds of technologies, some complex concepts and tech stacks.
-I'm currently playing on Web Dev.</p>
+I'm currently playing on Web Dev.
+Btw I'm an Athlete as well.</p>